hkwu/Monopoly/README.md

 # Monopoly
-A project based on a class assignment.
+A project based on a class assignment originally done in C++.
 The goal is to implement the logic of Monopoly using the MVC pattern.

 ## Quick Start
 To start a game, navigate to the `monopoly` folder and run `main.py` through your command line, using one of the following commands: